IPPs To Add 12,551 MW To National Grid By 2028 - UrduPoint

 IPPs To Add 12,551 MW To National Grid By 2028

-Private Power Infrastructure Board (PPIB) is facilitating 24 Independent power producers (IPPs) projects having accumulative capacity of 12,551 MW to be commissioned till 2028

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Oct, 2019 ) :Private Power Infrastructure board (PPIB) is facilitating 24 Independent power producers (IPPs) projects having accumulative capacity of 12,551 MW to be commissioned till 2028.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2019 ) :Private Power Infrastructure board (PPIB) is facilitating 24 Independent power producers (IPPs) projects having accumulative capacity of 12,551 MW to be commissioned till 2028.

 Giving details of the projects, official sources told APP here Wednesday that 902 MW would be added to the system by December with completion of 102 MW Gulpur Hydropower project and two units of 1263 MW RLNG base project near Trimmu Barrage Jhang.
 Similarly, 463 MW would be added to the system during 2020 with commissioning of third unit of 1263 MW RLNG base project near Trimmu Barrage Jhanng, they said.